apache/nifi-minifi-cpp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Is there a JIRA ticket associated with this PR?
 Is it referenced in the commit message?

-- [ ] Does your PR title start with MINIFI-XXXX where XXXX is the JIRA number you are trying to resolve?
+- [ ] Does your PR title start with MINIFICPP-XXXX where XXXX is the JIRA number you are trying to resolve?
 Pay particular attention to the hyphen "-" character.

 - [ ] Has your PR been rebased against the latest commit within the target branch (typically master)?